chelseavalentine/Courses/README.md

 # Introduction to Computer Science: Java

-Assignments won't be public until a while after the assignment was due, due to class honor guidelines.
+Assignments won't be public until a while after the assignment is due, due to class honor guidelines.